 Where can I get it?

 ‘Inducing Labour: making informed decisions’ is available from Amazon and good bookstores.
 I will also have copies with me at my workshops and events.
-If you can’t get it in your country, please use my contact form and we’ll do our best to help.

 The recommended retail price is UK £10.00.
 It varies slightly on international sites.